Bill Nye the Science Guy: Home media

 Walt Disney Studios Home Entertainment has released every episode individually on DVD, but never released a full series set.
 Instead, each episode was released separately on its own DVD, for a total of 100 DVDs costing a combined $1,500.
 In the United Kingdom, it was distributed on VHS by ViewTech, Bristol.
 In 1994 and 1995, Walt Disney Home Video released five volumes of Bill Nye the Science Guy, such as "The Human Body: The Inside Scoop", "Powerful Forces: All Pumped Up", "Dinosaurs: Those Big Boneheads", "Reptiles & Insects: Leapin' Lizards", and "Outer Space: Way Out There".
 All five volumes were released on VHS, containing two episodes.
 As of May 2017, the 1996 episode "Probability" is edited from its original airing, with a segment removed featuring a cast member saying there are only two genders.
 Netflix denied allegations they edited it (their new series Bill Nye Saves the World features Nye stating gender is on a spectrum) saying "It was delivered to us that way by Buena Vista TV."

 A set of 31 episodes is also available for purchase on the iTunes Store, though they have been split into two separate volumes; one containing 14 episodes and the other containing 17 episodes.

 Despite Disney's involvement in the series, the series has not been available on Disney+ due to a dispute with Nye over revenue sharing.

 Video game

-A computer game based on the series, titled Bill Nye: The Science Guy - Stop the Rock!, was released in 1996 for Windows and Macintosh by Pacific Interactive.
+A computer game based on the series, titled Bill Nye: The Science Guy - Stop the Rock!, was released in 1996 for Microsoft Windows and Macintosh by Pacific Interactive.